 If experiments are carried out as a function of energy dissipation (slip angle and/or load) at different speeds and the data plotted on log scales, straight-line graphs are obtained again, but they have different slopes [5] (figure 13.34).
 This is not easily explained if abrasion is assumed to be a purely mechanical cut growth process.
 We conclude that, in general, abrasion is a function of several variables acting simultaneously.
-As energy dissipation of the input energy is turned into heat.
+As energy dissipation in the contact area increases, the surface temperature will rise since a considerable portion of the input energy is turned into heat.
 This effect is also a function of speed.
-The rubber surface may change as a result of heating, and the dynamic strength of rubber is a function of the abrasion will be affected, possibly through changes in cut growth resistance.
+The rubber surface may change as a result of heating, and the dynamic strength of rubber is a function of temperature.
+Abrasion will be affected, possibly through changes in cut growth resistance.
 Figure 13.35 shows the abrasion losses of three tire tread compounds as functions of speed, plotted on logarithmic scales [31].
 Although the effects are much smaller than that of the energy dissipated, and hence the scatter is larger, clear differences are seen between the compounds.
 Empirically, the data are consistent with a straight-line dependence.
 Because the effects are small a large number of measurements would be needed to demonstrate any significant deviation from linearity.